LApSE-Software/LApSE/README.md

 # PROLApSE
-PROLApSE (PROtocoL Annotation SystEm) is a software to tag or label a part of a drawing.
+The Protocol Annotation System (PROLApSE) is a software to tag or label a part of a drawing.
 The drawing file is generated from TRACE software by Dr. Peter Cheng.

 ### Binary download
 Will be available soon.